plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

-> How to modularize a client-side JS library, mainly for the purpose of trimming bundle size, in way that adds as little friction as possible for both library consumers and library developers.
+> How to modularize a client-side JS library, mainly for the purpose of trimming bundle size, in way that adds as little friction as possible for both library consumers and library developers?

 In addition, we formalize two addition requirements: